Online Success is a Marathon

 Here's a bit of reality-based advice that you should consider and apply when it comes to running an online business.

 - Review your processes and procedures quarterly.
 Where can you improve?
-Never say nowhere because we can always improve.
+Never say everything is fine because we can always improve.
 Always.
 Find ways to offer the best service or products without compromising quality and customer satisfaction.

 - Spend money where needed to be the best in all things online.
 Being able to DIY is part of the allure of having an online business.
 I get that.
 But a DIY perception never lends to creating a serious brand.